Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Get the IRS off your back and your taxes on track with a personal loan.

-The IRS can be unforgiving when you owe them back taxes — as are the interest and fees associated with late payments.
+For example, you’ll be charged interest and late fees if you fail to pay or fail to file when you owe.
+In more extreme cases, the IRS may even garnish your wages or levy your bank accounts or property.
 But you may be able to pay off the IRS all at once with a personal loan and get a little peace of mind.

-You can.
-In fact, you can use a personal loan for nearly any legitimate purpose, which includes IRS debt.
-You can typically borrow between $2,000 and $50,000 and take between one and seven years to pay it back.
+You can use a personal loan for nearly any legitimate purpose, which includes IRS debt.
+You can typically borrow between $2,000 and $50,000 and take between two and seven years to pay it back, although amounts and loan terms can vary by lender.

 When applying for a personal loan, you’re generally asked what you plan to use the funds for.
-Your reason is a factor used by the lender when evaluating your application and could affect your approval as well as your loan’s terms.
-As you can imagine, paying taxes could be considered more responsible than paying for a vacation.
+The lender uses your reason as a factor when evaluating your application, which could affect your approval as well as your loan’s terms.
+Using the funds to pay your taxes may be considered a more responsible use for the loan proceeds than paying for a vacation.

 Should I use a personal loan to pay my taxes?